Gestational Diabetes: beyond the label

 Summary

 High BGLs in pregnancy alter the growth and development of the baby, increasing the chance of particular complications occurring.
-However, the label 'gestational diabetes' is problematic because it is poorly defined and there is a lack of evidence to demonstrate that labelling and treatment improves outcomes.
+However, the label 'gestational diabetes' is problematic because it is poorly defined, and there is a lack of evidence to demonstrate that diagnosis and treatment improves outcomes.
+Expected blood glucose parameters in pregnancy are now lower than non-pregnant parameters, resulting in increased GDM diagnosis.
 Guidelines do not support induction of labour for GDM unless BGLs are high.
-Inducing women before 40 weeks with high BGLs reduces the chance of a large baby and shoulder dystocia, but increases the chance of other complications.
-Labour and birth care for women with high BGLs should centre on minimising the chance of shoulder dystocia and supporting the baby to regulate their BGLs after birth.
+Inducing women with high BGL before 40 weeks may reduce the chance of a large baby and shoulder dystocia, but it increases the chance of other complications.
+Labour and birth care for women with high BGLs should centre on minimising the possibility of shoulder dystocia and supporting the baby to regulate their BGLs after birth.

 Additional resources